OpenQuantumComputing/quantumreservoirpy/README.md

 When the `QReservoir` is run or drawn, it creates a `QuantumCircuit` and loops through the *layers* variable, appending to the circuit.
 ## Timeseries

 By far the most important Layer, is `Layers.Timeseries`.
 This layer creates a highly customizable periodic circuit used to specify what measurements and/or operations to be done for every timestep.
-### Simple example
+The following example
 ```python
 from qreservoirpy import QReservoir, Layers
 def build_method(circuit, timestep):